adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Turning to the Tin Woodman, she asked:

-" What will become of you when Dorothy leaves this country?"
+"What will become of you when Dorothy leaves this country?"

 "The Winkies were very kind to me.
 I like the Winkies, and if I get back again to the country of the West I shall rule over them forever."

 "My second command to the Winged Monkeys," said Glinda, "will be that they carry you safely to the land of the Winkies."

-Then the Witch looked at the big, shaggy Lion and asked, "When Dorothy returns home, what will become of you?"
+Then the Witch looked at the big, shaggy Lion and asked,

+"When Dorothy returns home, what will become of you?"

 "I want to be the King of the Beasts and live in the forest," he answered.

 "My third command to the Winged Monkeys," said Glinda, "will be to carry you to your forest.
 Then I shall give the Golden Cap to the King of the Monkeys, and the Monkeys will be free.
 And Dorothy’s Silver Shoes will carry her over the desert."